-As of March 31, 2019 and December 31, 2018, we had total non-marketable investments accounted for as equity method investments of \$15.3 million and \$14.8 million, respectively, which are included in other long-term assets in the accompanying condensed consolidated balance sheets.
-Two of our equity method investments are variable interest entities and we are not the primary beneficiary as we do not hold the power to direct the activities that most significantly impact the economic performance.
-Therefore, these investments are not consolidated.
-As of both March 31, 2019 and December 31, 2018, these investments had a total carrying value of \$1.1 million which is included in other long-term assets in the consolidated balance sheets, representing our maximum exposure to loss.
+As of September 30, 2019 and December 31, 2018, we had total non-marketable investments that were accounted for as equity method investments of \$8.7 million and \$14.8 million, respectively, which are included in other long-term assets in the accompanying condensed consolidated balance sheets.
+During 2019, we made an investment in a non-marketable investment accounted for under the equity method that is considered a variable interest entity.
+As of September 30, 2019, this investment held a balance of \$1.3 million.
+With this additional investment, we now hold three equity method investments in variable interest entities.
+We are not considered the primary beneficiary for any of these variable interest entities as we do not hold the power to direct the activities that most significantly impact the economic performance of these entities and therefore, these investments are not consolidated.
+As of September 30, 2019 and December 31, 2018, these investments had a total carrying value of \$1.6 million and \$1.1 million, respectively, which are included in other long-term assets in the consolidated balance sheets, representing our maximum exposure to loss.